The Best Design Ideas For Small Spaces

 Work in Layers

 Layering creates depth, which is especially important in small spaces.
-Not only does creating layers take advantage of the changes plants go through over the seasons, it provides a variety of different colors, textures, and contrast that are pleasing to the eye.
+Not only does creating layers take advantage of the changes plants go through over the seasons, it provides a variety of different colors, textures, and contrasts that are pleasing to the eye.

 Including different layers allows you to plant more in the same space without causing the garden to look cramped.